dpradov/keynote-nf/README.md

 The adaptation to Delphi 2006 and the new functionalities added since version 1.7.0 corresponds to Daniel Prado Velasco, copyright 2007-2015.

-Code released under the [Mozilla Public License 1.1](./LICENSE.txt).
+Code released under the [Mozilla Public License 2.0](./LICENSE.txt).
 This license applies only to units written by the authors of KeyNote and KeyNote NF: Marek Jedlinski and Daniel Prado, respectively.
+Note: KeyNote was originally licensed by MPL 1.1.
+I have contacted with Marek and have obtained his approval to update to MPL 2.0.

 Third-party units may be regulated by their own licenses.
 Please, see file [README_SourceCode.txt](doc/README_SourceCode.txt) and [acknowledgments.txt](doc/acknowledgments.txt) for more information about third-party code.